 Cold Weather Running Gear

 The best thing about running in cold weather?
-You get to buy new running gear!
+You get to buy new cold weather running gear!
 If you use the cold temperature clothing guide above you can see that some of the items you might need in addition to your summer running gear are long sleeve shirts, running tights, gloves or mittens, and a hat.
 But there are some other items that you may find beneficial as you hit the icy pavement:

 - Layer Up: Your running temperature will determine how much you need to layer.
 However, layering is often a work of trial and error for many runners.
 Some runners like to “embrace the suck” and wear less to start off their run so they don’t get overheated.
 Others don’t mind taking off layers as they run if needed.
 It may take a few runs for you to figure out what is comfortable for you.